SAYED-ZALABIYA/ICDDGAN-Unrolled-ADMM-MRI-Reconstruction/Dataset/README.md

-#Finding the right dataset is crucial because MRI reconstruction models are highly sensitive to the physics of the data (coils, noise, and k-space trajectory).
+## Finding the right dataset is crucial because MRI reconstruction models are highly sensitive to the physics of the data (coils, noise, and k-space trajectory).

-1. Primary Choice: fastMRI Prostate (NYU/Meta)
+## 1. Primary Choice: fastMRI Prostate (NYU/Meta)
 This is the "gold standard" for open-source raw MRI data.
 It contains raw k-space measurements and multi-coil data, which is exactly what your A_forward and A_adjoint functions need.

 What's inside: Over 300 patients, including T2-weighted and Diffusion-weighted images.